The House of the Dead (video game): Development and release

 Development started in December 1995 and took one year and three months.
 None of the development team could speak English, so they arrived at the name The House of the Dead by taking various horror-themed phrases in Japanese and picking the one where the English translated text had the most "cool" visual, without concern for what sort of connotations the phrase might have to English speakers.
 The team saw people in their 20s and 30s as their target audience, and hoped that the game would primarily be experienced as a two-player game.

-The House of the Dead was built on the Virtua Cop game engine.
+The House of the Dead was built on the Virtua Cop game engine, and the cabinet uses the same Virtua Guns.
 The developers wanted to have a more complex system of path branches, and to have the system impact the game's story, but eventually realized these ideas were too ambitious to fulfill within the time allotted to make the game.

 The enemy designs were drafted quickly, going from idea directly to design drawing without any rough sketches.
 Anticipating that foreign markets, particularly Germany, would require the violence be toned down, they built in an option for operators to change the color of the game's blood, with green, purple, and blue available in addition to the traditional red.
 They also cut a female zombie from the game because they felt she looked too much like a normal elderly woman, which could provoke controversy given that the player is encouraged to shoot the zombies.
 The Chariot was animated by using motion capture with an actor wielding a broom, but the other enemies were all animated manually, using motion capture for reference only.

 Sega AM4 designed the game's cabinet using screenshots and illustrations given to them by AM1.
 The House of the Dead came in two cabinet formats, both upright: one with a 50-inch monitor and one with a 29-inch monitor.